tenzin-io/github-actions-aws-roles/README.md

 # README
-A Terraform repository to manage access to the Terraform backend for GitHub repositories that use GitHub Actions workflows.
+A Terraform repository to manage AWS access to GitHub repositories that use GitHub Actions workflows.

 ## Usage
-- Add repository to the  `github_repo_to_permissions` with the `terraform-backend` permission.
+- Add repository to the  `github_repo_to_permissions` with the `terraform-backend` permission
-- Run the Terraform workflow.
-- Update the recently added GitHub repository's workflow.
+- Update the recently added GitHub repository's workflow
-- The IAM role name will be the repository name, where `/` has been replaced with `.`.
+- The IAM role name will be the repository name, where `/` has been replaced with `.`
-- The IAM role will have permissions to access the Terraform backend.
+- The IAM role will have permissions to access the Terraform backend

-### Workflow example
+### Workflow step example
 ```yaml
 - name: Configure AWS Credentials
     uses: aws-actions/configure-aws-credentials@v4